Musislik/lin-ground-temp-sensor/README.md

 ![LIN frame](https://ni.scene7.com/is/image/ni/LIN_frame_20090802104146?scl=1)

 - **Break sequence**: Serves as start notice for all nodes in the bus.
+When BREAK field begins the LIN line is pulled low for time period of 13 bits from master's side to give sufficient time for slaves to notice.
 - **Sync sequence**: Master will send character `0x55` into the bus, so that all slaves will synchroze and set their baurate according to it
 - **ID sequence**: In this sequence, master will provide task (recieve or send) and address of slave in a bus.
 - **Data**: 8 bits of data is sent/recieved